 Regardless of the question bank, book, or course that you use, the only way to get a good score is to practice.
 You should allow yourself at least a month before your test date to do a couple of hours of example questions per day, increasing the closer you get to your exam.
 You can’t cram for this exam so don’t leave it to the last week or two!
 Practicing questions over and over again allows you to develop your personal system for working through the different types of questions.
 Some of the questions appear strange or complex and you need to have developed approaches to give yourself the best chance of getting the right answer quickly.

 The final stage of your practice should be sitting ‘practice tests’.
 The UCAT website offers just 4 practice tests, so we recommend saving them until the end of your preparation when you’re comfortable with the different question types.
 You should do the practice tests timed and in exam conditions to get a feeling for what it’ll be like on the day.
 Other online resources offer mock tests, but it’s important to remember that only the official UCAT one is written by the authors of the final exam.

 How has Covid-19 affected the UCAT?

-For 2020 there have been some changes to way you sit the UCAT but the test itself is unchanged.
-This page is up to date with information form the UCAT team.
+In 2020 there were some changes to way the UCAT was delivered.
 The main change was that it was possible to sit the test at home as well as in a test centre.
 However the strict guidelines about the home environment you were allowed to take the test in coupled with software compatibility issues means that in 2021 you can only take the UCAT at test centres.
 Test centres remain to enforce distancing and hygiene measures so candidates who use test centres can do so safely.
-Remember that testing centres may close again if there is a resurgence of covid-19 so bookings for test centres might need to be rescheduled in some cases.
+Testing centres may close again if there is a resurgence of covid-19 so bookings for test centres might need to be rescheduled in some cases.